 Students receiving financial aid or scholarships should check with the Financial Aid Office before withdrawing or dropping any classes after the semester has begun.
 Never just stop attending classes.

-Students who have a scholarship and drop below full time (below 12 credit hours) may lose their scholarship.
+Students who have a scholarship and drop below full time (below 12 credit hours) may be put on scholarship probation for a future semester.
 Students receiving financial aid (loans and grants) should check with the Financial Aid Office to determine how the withdrawal will impact his/her financial aid eligibility for the current and future semesters.

-Students who withdraw from all classes during a semester must complete a withdrawal form or written notification of withdrawal and take it to the Registration Office.
-Financial aid recipients may be required to repay all or part of financial aid received for that semester.
+Students who withdraw from all classes during a semester may be required to repay all or part of financial aid received for that semester.
 See Repayment of Federal Funds below.

 Repayment of Federal Funds

 Students who completely withdraw (either officially or unofficially) from the College during a semester are required to return a percentage of their federal student financial aid.
 Financial aid includes Pell Grants, Academic Competitiveness Grants, and Stafford and PLUS Loans.